kaanaksit/odak/docs/contributing.md

 We will revise your code, and if found suitable, it will be merged to the master branch.
 Remember to follow `numpy` convention while adding documentation to your newly added functions to Odak.

-Another thing to mention is regarding to the code quality and standard.
+Another thing to mention is regarding code quality and standards.
 Although it hasn't been strictly followed since the start of Odak, note that Odak follows code conventions of `flake8`, which can be installed using:

 ```